Skip to main content

 • OptionMenu

-will automatically infer the z-index that it is currently rendered in, and set the z-indices appropriately.
+They automatically infer the z-index that it is currently rendered in, and set the z-indices appropriately.
+Set the autoStack prop to false to opt-out of this behaviour.

 Example usage